Security and privacy of iOS: App Store bypasses

 Companies can apply to Apple for enterprise developer certificates.
 These can be used to sign apps such that iOS will install them directly (sometimes called "sideloading"), without the app needing to be distributed via the App Store.
 The terms under which they are granted make clear that they are only to be used for companies who wish to distribute apps directly to their employees.

 Circa January–February 2019, it emerged that a number of software developers were misusing enterprise developer certificates to distribute software directly to non-employees, thereby bypassing the App Store.
 Facebook was found to be abusing an Apple enterprise developer certificate to distribute an application to underage users that would give Facebook access to all private data on their devices.
 Google was abusing an Apple enterprise developer certificate to distribute an app to adults to collect data from their devices, including unencrypted data belonging to third parties.
 Certificates are also used by services such as AltStore, AppValley, Panda Helper, TweakBox and TutuApp to distribute apps that offer pirated software.

 Network security

 iOS supports TLS with both low- and high-level APIs for developers.
 By default, the App Transport Security (ATS) framework requires that servers use at least TLS 1.2.
-However, developers are free to override this framework and utilize their own methods of communicating over networks.
+However, developers are free to override this framework and use their own methods of communicating over networks.
 When Wi-Fi is enabled, iOS uses a randomized MAC address so that devices cannot be tracked by anyone sniffing wireless traffic.